Equine Therapy Helps Teen Boys

 Equine therapy aims to help the boy develop needed skills and attributes, such as accountability, responsibility, self-confidence, problem-solving skills, and self-control.

-Equine therapy is one component of a comprehensive treatment plan that complements conventional approaches appropriate for the specific situation.
+Equine therapy is a comprehensive treatment plan component that complements conventional approaches appropriate for the specific situation.
 Equine therapy sessions are led by a certified Equine-Assisted therapist who has received specialized training in equine therapy and traditional training in the mental health field.

 The interaction between the horse and the client often unlocks blocked emotions, allowing them to be processed and healed.
 Equine therapy also provides an innovative milieu in which the therapist and the patient can identify and address various emotional and behavioral challenges.
 Both during the activity and after the patient has finished working with the horse, the equine therapist can observe and interact with the client to identify behavior patterns and process thoughts and emotions.